-- To provide guidance to Principal Investigators in regards to the development and administration of sponsored projects. - To inform Principal Investigators of their roles and responsibilities in sponsored project administration and compliance. - To collect and organize information pertinent to sponsored project administration in a single document and make that information accessible to all interested parties.
+- To provide guidance to Principal Investigators regarding the development and administration of sponsored projects. - To inform Principal Investigators of their roles and responsibilities in sponsored project administration and compliance. - To collect and organize information pertinent to sponsored project administration in a single document and make that information accessible to all interested parties.